Goose97/timber.nvim/README.md

 </details>

 <details>
-<summary><strong>Capture log results</strong></summary>
+<summary><strong>Capture log output</strong></summary>

-`timber.nvim` can monitor multiple sources and capture the log results.
-For example, a common use case is to capture the log results from a test runner or from a log file.
+`timber.nvim` can monitor multiple sources and capture the log output.
+For example, a common use case is to capture the log output from a test runner or from a log file.

 Here's an example configuration: